asibilla/react-slider/README.md

 }
 ```

-- **slideWidth** This option can be used to specify a fixed with (in pixels) for each breakpoint.
-If supplied, these values will override any values supplied in slidesInViewport.
-Default:
+- **slideWidth <Object>** This option can be used to specify a fixed width (a number representing the width in pixels) for each breakpoint.
+If supplied, these values will override any values supplied in slidesInViewport. *Default:*
 ```
-slideWidth: {
+{
   sm: null,
   md: null,
   lg: null,